 565 Figure 7: BIB-SEM micrographs showing a zone of increased porosity. (a, a’, a’’) and (c, c’,c’’) are BSE-images indicating the grain structures within the dilatant zone of up to 25 µm thickness.
 The detailed micrograph (a’) shows typical strain indicators such as kinked mica, deformed pyrite aggregates and remnants of fossil shells. (b) and (b’) are SE2-images showing the pore structure with considerably increased porosity along and within the deformation zone, and the delamination of clay aggregates at higher

-magnification. (c) and (c’,c’’) present intragranular fractures and strained as well as collapsed fossil shells.
-SE2-image (d) shows an increased number of fractures within the deformation zone, as well as increased pore space in collapsed shell fragments and clay aggregates (d’). (d’’) displays grain boundary cracks which appear as porous rims around quartz grains.
+magnification. (c) and (c’,c’’) present intragranular fractures and strained as well as disintegrated fossil shells.
+SE2-image (d) shows an increased number of fractures within the deformation band, as well as increased pore space in between disintegrated shell fragments and clay aggregates (d’). (d’’) displays grain boundary cracks, which appear as porous rims around quartz grains.

-Figure 8: Pore size distributions of undeformed and deformed zones based on SE2-image segmentation from Fig. 7(b) and 7(d).
+Figure 8: Pore size distributions of undeformed and deformed OPA based on SE2-image segmentation from Fig. 7(b) and 7(d).
 Deformed zones present an increased porosity by a factor of 4 to 5, and show a higher portion of larger pores.
 Note that porosities estimated from SEM-image segmentation are underestimated due to the limited image resolution of 2E-04 µm2 and 6E-04 µm2, respectively.

 580